nicholaswilcox/jsGlossary/README.md

 # jsGlossary
-A pure JavaScript based plugin for an in-line glossary

-This is a custom JSON based JavaScript plugin that can be used to build an in-line glossary on page level content anchors.
+This is a pure JavaScript plugin that builds an in-line glossary on page level content anchors.
 It has one public method to initialize the plugin and takes an optional arguments object consisting of six parameters:

 dataSource
     The source of the glossary data file